BrightSpots/rctab-docs/docs/tdp/user_guide.md

 **Batch Column:** The column that contains the batch identifier.

-**Overvote Delimiter** (optional, but must be blank if "Overvote Label" is provided)**:** If using a CVR in ES&S style, overvotes can be reflected in a CVR by displaying all candidates marked at a ranking.
-Those candidate names will be differentiated from each other by a delimiter, something like a vertical bar `|` or a slash `/`.
+**Overvote Delimiter:** (must be blank if "Overvote Label" is provided) If using a CVR in ES&S style, overvotes can be reflected in a CVR by displaying all candidates marked at a ranking.
+Those candidate names will be separated from each other by a delimiter, something like a vertical bar `|` or a slash `/`.
 If your overvotes are delimited like this, enter the delimiter used in this field.
 Note: that ES&S files may include only the label "overvote" and no additional information, in which case the "Overvote Label" field should be used instead.

-**Overvote Label** (optional, but must be blank if Overvote Rule is)**:** Some CDF and ES&S CVRs use a particular word/phrase to indicate an overvote.
+**Overvote Label:** (must be blank if Overvote Delimiter is provided) Some providers use a particular word/phrase to indicate an overvote.

-**Undervote Label** (optional)**:** Some ES&S CVRs use a particular word/phrase to indicate an undervote.
+**Undervote Label**: Some ES&S CVRs use a particular word/phrase to indicate an undervote.

-**Undeclared Write-in Label** (optional)**:** Defines rankings in the CVR that will count towards `Undeclared Write-In` in the round-by-round count.
+**Undeclared Write-in Label:** Defines rankings in the CVR that will count towards `Undeclared Write-In` in the round-by-round count.
 `Undeclared Write-In` will always be eliminated in the first round, regardless of vote count.

-**Treat Blank as Undeclared Write-in** (optional for ES&S)**:** When checked, the tabulator will interpret blank cells in this ES&S CVR as votes for `Undeclared Write-In`.
+**Treat Blank as Undeclared Write-in:** When checked, the tabulator will interpret blank cells in the ES&S CVR as votes for `Undeclared Write-In`.

-**Add:** Adds CVR to the configuration file.
-Impacts no other option.
-Operation impacted by whether required fields (depending on Provider selected) are filled in.
+Additionally, there are some action buttons used for configuring CVRs.

+**Add:** Adds an instance of the currently configured CVR settings to the list used during tabulation.
+Each addition is listed in the CVR table above the log output.
+Continue adding until you have specified all CVRs for your contest.

 **Clear:** Clears all fillable values in CVR Files tab above the CVR Files table.

-**Delete Selected:** Deletes CVR file information listed in the CVR table.
-Impacted by and impacts no options.
+**Delete Selected:** Deletes a row of CVR file information from the CVR table.

 This guide will now briefly show which provider settings permit users to edit which additional settings.